 What You Can Do:

 - Test, Don’t Guess.
 Do a Leaky Gut Test to see if you have it so you can repair it.
 The Array 2 by Cyrex Labs is the first step.
-If you’d like more information please email me or comment below.
+If you’d like more information, please contact me or comment below.

-- Stop eating all gluten and eventually dairy too.
-If you are one of those people who need to see the proof, there is also a test for that called the Array 3.
+- Stop eating all gluten and, eventually, dairy, too.
+If you are one of those people who need to see the proof, there is also a test for that called Array 3.
 This tests the entire protein of wheat to see exactly which part you are reacting to.
-There is also the Array 4 which tests all the other common foods/grain that commonly cross-react with gluten (ex: corn, soy, egg, dairy, rice, oats, sesame, etc.)
+There is also the Array 4, which tests all the other common foods/grains that commonly cross-react with gluten (ex, corn, soy, egg, dairy, rice, oats, sesame, etc.)

 I hope you’ve enjoyed this novel of a blog on Gluten and Neurological Disorders!